- Beginning of Rush

 - Rushee Visits and Communication

 - Except for freshman counselors, no singing group members (including group alumni) may visit rushees' rooms except to deliver that group's singing dessert or callbacks ivitations ONLY (groups may not visit rooms to deliver Tap Night Dinner Invitations).
-At no time may a singing group member enter the room, however.
 At no point, however, should these freshmen counselor group members use their access to the rushees to sway their rush decisions.

 - There shall be no scheduled meetings on or off campus between rushees and singing group members (including group alumni) except rush meals.

 - Rituals or events that aren't approved by the SGC are taken particularly seriously and will meet with appropriately severe punishment.

 - Unauthorized scheduled meetings that take place off-campus will also meet with strict punishment, particularly those involving trespassing (as detailed in Rule 12c).